Chicken Coops: Complete Guide (2024)

 - Straw – some people love it, others hate it.
-It’s a cheap and dry solution that decomposes quickly on the compost pile.
+It’s a cheap, dry solution that decomposes quickly on the compost pile.
 However, it’s less absorbent, prone to mold, and harbors insects.

 - Pine or Cedar Shavings – became very popular due to their pleasant aroma and excellent absorption.
 They are easy to clean and compostable but take a little longer to break down.
 The big disadvantage, however, is that it’s dusty and can irritate the respiratory system of the chickens.

 - Sand – is one of the best options in the charts.
 It’s comfortable, as easy to clean as cat litter, and won’t attract insects.
 However, it isn’t compostable, and you will need to turn it over regularly to control the smelliness

 - Shredded Paper – an option we won’t recommend.
 The ink can be toxic, the paper will stick to the eggs, and the chickens will drag the paper all around the coop.
 It doesn’t absorb and gets smelly immediately.
 It is, however, very cheap.